Scribe Professional Author Revisions Instructions

 • You’ll review that whole manuscript again, making any notes for your final review.

-• You’ll do a fifth call (Final Manuscript Call), and go over the whole manuscript one more time.
+• You’ll do a fifth call (your Final Revisions Call), and go over the whole manuscript one more time.

 How Authors Succeed in Revisions